 During 2013-14, India toured South Africa and New Zealand but lost both series.
 In 2014, India won the ODI series in England by 3-1 and in India by 2-1 against West Indies.

 During the 2015 Cricket World Cup, Dhoni became the first Indian captain to win all group stage matches in such a tournament.
 Despite a great start in the 2015 Cricket World Cup, India lost the title to the eventual champions.

 In January 2017, Dhoni stepped down as the captain of the Indian team in all the limited-over formats.
 In the ODI home series against England, he scored well and was named as a wicketkeeper of the ‘Team of the Tournament’ at the 2017 Champions Trophy and ODI XI of the year by Cricbuzz.

-After his excellent performance in ODI against Sri Lanka, Dhoni replaced Dinesh Karthik as the Indian team’s Test wicket-keeper.
-In his debut match that was marred by rain, Dhoni scored 30 runs.
+After his excellent performance in ODI against Sri Lanka, Dhoni replaced Dinesh Karthik as the Indian team’s Test wicketkeeper.
+In his debut match which was marred by rain, Dhoni scored 30 runs.

 In 2006, on the West Indies tour, he aggressively scored 69 runs in the first match while he improved his wicket-keeping skills and finished the series with 13 catches and 4 stumpings.

 In 2009, Dhoni scored two centuries against Sri Lanka and led to India’s victory by 2-0.
 With this victory, India ranked No. 1 in test cricket for the first time in history.

 In the 2014-15 season, Dhoni played his last test series against Australia and captained the second and third test matches.
 Dhoni announced his retirement from the Test format, following the third test in Melbourne.

 In his last test match, Dhoni effected nine dismissals and broke Kumar Sangakkara’s record for stumpings with 134 in all the formats.